cogstat/cogstat_user_documentation/Common-elements-of-the-analysis-results.md

 # Rerun the analyses

-New in v2.4.
+(New in v2.4.)
 You can rerun all analyses in the current Results pane with the `Analysis > Rerun all analyses...` menu.
-This is useful after you [reload your active data file](Handling-data#how-to-import-your-data).
+This is useful after you [reload your active data file](Handling-data#how-to-edit-your-data).

+(New in v2.5) Turn on ‘Analyses > Rerun all analyses when file reloaded` to rerun all the analyses seen in the results pane whenever the [file is reloaded](Handling-data#how-to-edit-your-data).
+When automatic reloading and automatic analysis are turned on, the editor software can be considered as the external data editor of CogStat.